002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 Generator Methods
 -------------------

 There are other Generator functions available that you may find helpful.
-Check the Javadocs for more detailed information.
+Check the `Javadocs <../javadoc/camera3D/generators/Monoscopic360Generator.html>`_ for more detailed information.

 setPanelExplainPlanLocation
 +++++++++++++++++++++++++++